-Primary risk driver
+Type of risk & Primary risk driver

-Other, please specify Drought and Flooding
+Physical Other, please specify Drought, flooding and extreme weather events

 Primary potential impact

 Reduced demand for products and services

 Company-specific description

 Impacts on Product Demand:

 IPL provides products and services to end markets, individual customers and suppliers that may be impacted by changes to weather patterns, including rainfall, resulting from climate change.
 Acute impacts such as changes to the number and/or intensity of storms, hurricanes and other extreme weather events, as well as chronic changes, such as increased, longer or more severe droughts, may impact IPL's end markets, primarily mining and agriculture.